 I was thinking while

 camping (Link no longer available)last week that everyone who camps needs to know about my favorite item on the packing list: Shaklee Basic H2 (formerly Basic H).
 It’s an all-purpose cleaner that has (literally!)
 1000 uses.
-At home I use it as the refill for my foaming handsoap pumps and to make baby wipes.
+At home I use it as the refill for my foaming handsoap pumps (after getting rid of antibacterial soaps) and to make baby wipes.
 Here is a bit of the conversation inside my head while packing for camping last week:

 “Got toilet paper?
 Check.
 Got the H2?
 Check.
 Where’s the handsoap?
 Oh…Basic H2.
 Do I need dishsoap?
 Oh…Basic H2.
 Should I bother packing shampoo and soap?
 Oh, right…H2.
 Don’t forget the bug spray for the kiddos! …H2 again.”